noahbroyles/Robocrypt/README.md

 ## Super strong python3 encryption program with file and folder support

 With Robocrypt you can encrpyt/decrypt messages, files, or folders using a password.
+Don't look at the code too hard...
+It's messy.
+I modifed an old program to use stronger encryption.

+_TO DO_: Clean up and modularize code

 ### To get started:
 `python3 -m pip install cryptography`